IBM/SalesEnablement-test-repo/docs/index.md

 ## Using the demonstration guide

-The {{guide.name}} is organized in parts and sub-parts or chapters.
+The {{guide.name}} is organized in parts and chapters.
 Most chapters contain numbered steps, which are actions to be performed.

 Throughout the guide, images are used as examples of the IBM Cloud Portal, IBM Cloud Shell, and PowerVS instance consoles.